michalsida/demo-oracle-mybatis/README.md

 ## Conclusion

-And that is all I know about mapping between Oracle DB procedures and function with help of MyBatis :-)
+And that is all I know about mapping between Java and Oracle DB procedures and function with help of MyBatis :-)